a3y3/Ripcom/RipcomProtocol.md

 ##### Source IP
 Each Rover MUST send its own IP address in the Source IP header.
-This lets the destination Rover know whom to send ACKS to.
+This lets the destination Rover know whom to send ACKs to.

 ##### Packet Type
 This field is of size 1 byte.
 It can be either of the following types: